Last updated on 22nd August 2022

 The storyboard process is the first time that anyone in your team is going to see a visual representation of your script.

 So when creating your storyboard be sure to spend time going over the script and thinking of the most imaginative way to portray the story visually.
+Remember to take visual flow into account.
+The best videos are infused with motion throughout so remember to think about how scenes will transition from one to the next, including things like camera movement where appropriate.

 Your storyboard needs to be seen by all stakeholders before you start recording or animating your video.